For gay Catholics, pope's U.S. visit a chance to get closer

 GLAAD and similar groups sent a letter to the pope seeking a meeting, but have yet to receive a response.
 For now, activists plan to kneel in prayer along with two million others expected to attend a papal Mass in Philadelphia.

 "The pope is known to wander," Rivera said.
-"We hope that maybe, just maybe, our lively colours will call on him... and that he'll wander over to us."
+"We hope that maybe, just maybe, our lively colors will call on him... and that he'll wander over to us."

 (Additional reporting by Elly Park, Reuters TV; Editing by Mary Milliken)